 The Department of Education has reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.
+The government set out its definition of British values in their Prevent Strategy.
 At Holly Park these values are reinforced regularly and in the following ways:

 They also complete annual Pupil questionnaires.
 School Council representatives in each class are voted for.
 Each week in each class one ‘Star of the Week’ Award winner is nominated and voted for by the pupils.